-The employer contribution rate for State fiscal year 2019 was set at 51.614% and the Authority made contributions based on such rate.
-Pursuant to Public Act 100-0587, that employer contribution rate has been recertified from 51.614% to 51.152%, retroactive to July 1, 2018.
+The employer contribution rate for State fiscal year 2019 was set at 51.614% and the Authority made contributions based on that rate.
+Pursuant to Public Act 100-0587, the employer contribution rate was recertified from 51.614% to 51.152%, retroactive to July 1, 2018.
 The Authority expects to receive a refund corresponding to the reduction before the end of the Authority's fiscal year ending December 31, 2019.
 SERS has not yet provided an estimate of the dollar amount of the refund.

-At its October 29, 2019 Board meeting, SERS set a preliminary employer contribution rate for the State fiscal year ending June 30, 2021 of 54.831%.
-The preliminary employer contribution rate is subject to review by the State actuary and expected to be finalized in January 2020.
+At its October 29, 2019 Board meeting, SERS set a preliminary employer contribution rate of 54.831% for the State fiscal year ending June 30, 2021.
+This rate is subject to review by the State actuary and expected to be finalized in January 2020.